 The roster artists were selected by RACC’s Public Art Murals Program Committee demonstrate the skills, experience and interest in designing and painting large scale paintings and/or murals.
 As you review this roster, read about each of the artists in their own words and view details of up to three past projects to get a feel for their work.
 Links to websites and social media outlets allow you to further explore their practice.
 All artists live and work in either Oregon or Washington and have previous experience working large scale.

 Muralist Roster Update.
-The deadline for submitting application materials is the first Wednesday of every month.
+The deadline for submitting application materials is the third Wednesday of every month.
 Materials will be reviewed quarterly in January, April, July, and October.
-Click here for more information.
+For more information, visit the RACC Muralist Roster webpage.